• Skip to primary navigation

 My recipe tips

-• The optional step of toasting the cashew nuts in a pan releases their flavour, a worth while step, but if you are super pushed for time (and don’t want to dirty a pan) then you can make this pesto without.
-I recommend you try though!
+• Toasting the cashew nuts in a pan releases their sweet flavour, but if you are pushed for time – and don’t want to dirty a pan – then you can make this pesto without toasting them.

-• If you don’t have enough basil, or want a milder pesto – add a small handful of fresh baby spinach.
+• If you don’t have enough basil to make pesto – or want a mild tasting pesto – add a small handful of fresh baby spinach or rocket (arugula).
+This pesto recipe is also a great way to use up the last of the bagged salad leaves.

 • Garlic – if you don’t like the strong taste of raw garlic, pop a peeled clove into boiling water and cook for 1-2 minutes.
 Cool then place in the blender with the other pesto ingredients.
 Or use a small pinch of dried garlic.
-(I find my toddler son would be more inclined to eat the pesto without the raw garlic).
+(I often did this when my son was a toddler and wasn’t too keen on the taste of strong garlic.)

-• Pizza – spread on homemade pizza dough or flatbread, top with mozzarella and bake for the most delicious, simple pizza!
+• Pizza – spread on homemade pizza dough or flatbread, top with mozzarella and bake for the most delicious, simple pizza, or turn any leftovers into leftovers pizza!

 • Use it in pesto lasagne.